 Bynder offers customized pricing based on request and has a free trial and/or a free demo.

-monday.com is a great digital asset management software because of the way the tool has done away with a lot of the trimmings of typical management tools and focused on simple, visually intuitive layouts that help clarify the sequence of work.
+monday.com is a great digital asset management software because of the way the tool has done away with a lot of the trimmings of typical digital content management tools and focused on simple, visually intuitive layouts that help clarify the sequence of work for any marketing team.

 monday.com allows you to allocate & prioritize tasks, use various views in order to see where everything stands, and track multiple projects using dashboards that provide high-level insights in a visual and intuitive way.
-It has client management capabilities that let you do everything from setting up automatic reminders, due date notifications, and assign teammates to new tasks automatically.
+It has client management capabilities that let you do everything from setting up automatic reminders, due date notifications, and assign members of your creative team to new tasks automatically.
 The platform also provides powerful and customizable notifications and automation so you and your team can focus on what’s important.